Vallejo Brain Injury Lawyer

 - An injury from a slip-and-fall incident

 The negligent action of another has significantly changed the quality of a victim's life.
-It does not matter if the injury was accidental or the result of purposeful action.
+It does not matter if the injury was accidental or resulted from purposeful action.
 What does matter is that an individual with a traumatic brain injury has more difficulty with:

 - Making money or working at a job